ericnishio/ericnishio.github.io/_posts/2016-05-03-unit-test-react-redux-components.md

 }

 // Everything below here is just glue that binds the pure component to a
-// certain part of the Redux store, thus telling the component to take its
+// certain part of the Redux store where it will read its props from.
-// props from a Redux store.

 function mapStateToProps(state) {
   return {